apify/apify-docs/content/academy/web_scraping_for_beginners.md

   * Apify CLI
 * Expert topics
   * Mobile app scraping
-  * Overcoming result limits
+  * Overcoming result limits -->

 > We release course content as soon as we write it instead of launching it all at the same time much later.
-If you want to get notified about new lessons [sign up for a free Apify account](https://console.apify.com/sign-up?asrc=developers_portal) to get our newsletters.
+If you want to get notified about new lessons in the academy, [sign up for a free Apify account](https://console.apify.com/sign-up?asrc=developers_portal) to get our newsletters.

 ## [](#requirements) Requirements